Sodium-Hydrogen/SSH-Attack-Stats/README.md

 ```
 /usr/local/bin/log-stats -f 2 ssh root pi
 ```
-The filter does not work on fail2Ban because there is only one line of information shown
+The filter does not work on fail2Ban because there is only one line of information shown.

 ## Installation ##

-Simply navigate into the directory with all the files and run
+Simply navigate into the directory with all the files and run.
 ```
 sh install.sh
 ```
-If you want to filter out results then you will modify the 42-log-stats file before installing If you want the stats to be higher or lower then just replace the 42 on the file 42-log-stats and in the install.sh file. <br>
+If you want to filter out results then you will modify the 42-log-stats file before installing.
+If you want the stats to be higher or lower then just replace the 42 on the file 42-log-stats and in the install.sh file. <br>

 When replacing it, the higher the number the lower it will appear in MOTD.<br>